puppetlabs/puppetdb/documentation/api/query/experimental/event.markdown

   can be found.
 NOTE: this field may contain `NULL` values; see notes below.

 `containing-class`
-: the Puppet class where this resource is defined.
+: the Puppet class where this resource is declared.
 NOTE: this field may contain `NULL` values; see notes below.

 ##### Notes on fields that allow `NULL` values